Colombia - Peacock Bass Fishing

 Akuani Floating Camp

 Akuani is a floating camp that stays in one location in the Tomo River system.
-There are five fully-equipped floating cabins.
+It has five fully equipped floating cabins.
 Each cabin has two twin-size beds, a private bath with a shower, 110v electricity, a fan, and mosquito nets.
 The camp is limited to ten anglers per week.

 Communications: The camp does not have Wi-Fi.
 Each angler is allowed up to three minutes of satellite phone usage.
-After three minutes of usage, it's $3.00 per minute.
+After three minutes of usage, the rate is $3.00 per minute.

 Meals: The camp has a full kitchen and a dining tent with mosquito netting.
 Their chef prepares three international meals each day, plus unlimited snacks and soft drinks.
 With advanced notice, they can meet dietary restrictions.